 Orange’s approach to fighting spam includes filtering on both the reputation of the sender and email content.
-Using Vade Secure’s content filter along with Cloudmark’s Mail Transfer Agent (MTA) and blacklist allows Orange to aggressively protect their customers from spam.
+Using Vade Secure’s content filter along with Cloudmark’s Mail Transfer Agent (MTA) and blocklist allows Orange to aggressively protect their customers from spam.

 Luckily, Orange has a good public escalation process in place that can assist you in your troubleshooting efforts.
 Prior to escalating your delivery problem, ensure you are following their best practice guidelines and have made an effort to identify and fix the cause of your delivery issue.

 Write to email@example.com describing exactly what delivery issues you are experiencing.
 Be sure to provide as much detail as possible including your company name, domains, IP addresses, subject lines, error codes and timestamps.

 - Check your consent method for all Orange subscribers.
 Sending to Orange subscribers that did not give consent to receive your email results in filtering or blocks.
 Orange recommends using confirmed opt-in (COI) for all Orange subscribers.

 - Determine if Orange subscribers are complaining about your email.
 Ensure your IPs are signed up on the Signal Spam complaint feedback loop.